-Section 2: Task Force Process
+Task Force Process

+Structure and Roles

-Structure and Roles.
-The February 2010 Work Plan for the Task Force set out the appointment of Task Force members by the County Executive, and the supporting structure of an Executive Committee, a project manager, an Interbranch Working Group and a third-party professional facilitator.
-Task Force members were selected to represent a broad diversity of interests and perspectives.
-(See the list of Task Force members, p. iii.)
-The Executive Committee, consisting of the King County Executive and three County Council members, was responsible for ensuring that the Task Force carried out its approved work plan objectives and charge.
-The King County Metro Transit Manager of Service Development was designated as the project manager to oversee the Task Force's day-to-day needs, supervise the contract with an outside facilitator, and coordinate development of materials for the Task Force.
-The Interbranch Working Group, consisting of staff members representing the King County Executive, Transit Division and the County Council, was to support the Executive Committee and Task Force's review and preparation of materials.
-John Howell of Cedar River Group was hired as the facilitator, with the general roles of laying the foundation for the Task Force's deliberations, building consensus among Task Force members, and drafting and finalizing the recommendations.
+The February 2010 work plan for the task force set out the appointment of task force members by the County Executive, and the supporting structure of an Executive Committee, a project manager, an Interbranch Working Group and a third-party professional facilitator.
+Task force members were selected to represent a broad diversity of interests and perspectives.
+(See the list of task force members, p. i.)
+The Executive Committee, consisting of the County Executive and three County Council members, was responsible for ensuring that the task force carried out its approved work plan objectives and charge.
+The Metro Transit Manager of Service Development was designated as the project manager to oversee the task force's day-to-day needs, supervise the contract with an outside facilitator, and coordinate development of materials for the task force.
+The Interbranch Working Group, consisting of staff members representing the County Executive, Metro Transit and the County Council, was to support the Executive Committee and task force's review and preparation of materials.
+John Howell of Cedar River Group was hired as the facilitator, with the general roles of laying the foundation for the task force's deliberations, building consensus among task force members, and drafting and finalizing the recommendations.

-The Task Force itself decided to create two subgroups to delve further into two topics: performance measures and cost control/efficiencies.
-These subgroups each consisted of several Task Force members, with the support of Metro staff and the Task Force facilitator,

-John Howell.
-The subgroup meetings were open to any interested Task Force member.
-Subgroup members reported on their work at the full Task Force meetings, and Mr. Howell provided written meeting summaries.
+The task force itself decided to create two subgroups to delve further into two topics: performance measures and cost control/efficiencies.
+These subgroups each consisted of several task force members, with the support of Metro staff and the task force facilitator.
+The subgroup meetings were open to any interested task force member.
+Subgroup members reported on their work at the full task force meetings.
 The performance measures subgroup met three times and the cost control/efficiency subgroup met five times between June and August.

-Written summaries of the full Task Force meetings and subgroup meetings were distributed to the members. -Those summaries are not included in this report but they can be reviewed on Metro's web site at http://www.kingcounty.gov/transportation/transittaskforce.aspx.
+Written summaries of the full task force meetings and subgroup meetings were distributed to the members.
+Those summaries, along with most of the materials presented at those meetings, are not included in this report but can be reviewed on Metro's website at www.kingcounty.gov/transittaskforce.

-Meeting Schedule and Topics.
-The full Task Force began meeting monthly, starting on March 30, 2010.
-In light of the time needed to accomplish the tasks laid out in the scope of work, the Task Force opted to meet twice a month starting in June.
-The original schedule called for the Task Force to complete work and provide a final report in September 2010.
-However, in early August, given the significant work being developed both by the subgroups and in Task Force meetings, the Task Force requested an extension through October.
-The County Executive and County Council granted this extension in a letter dated August 19, 2010.
-The flow of meeting topics in the meetings was as follows:
+Meeting Schedule and Topics

+The full task force began meeting monthly, starting on March 30, 2010.
+In light of the time needed to accomplish the tasks laid out in the scope of work, the task force opted to meet twice a month starting in June.
+The original schedule called for the task force to complete work and provide a final report in September 2010.
+However, in early August, given the significant work being developed both by the subgroups and in task force meetings, the task force requested an extension through October.
+The

+County Executive and County Council granted this extension in a letter dated August 19, 2010.
+The flow of meeting topics was as follows: